 Capital Account: The capital account reflects the net change in asset ownership for a country.
 This account records the purchase and sale of non-financial and non-produced assets, which are required for production.

-Financial Account: This component covers claims in regards to financial assets, such as gold, currency, derivatives, special drawing rights, shares and bonds.
+Financial Account: This component covers claims in regards to financial assets, such as gold, currency, derivatives, special drawing rights, shares, and bonds.

 Theoretically, a country’s balance of payments should be zero.
-The total of current account should be equal to the sum of capital account.
+The total of the current account should be equal to the sum of the capital account.
 A deficit in the current account is balanced out by a surplus in the capital account.

 For example, if a country is going through an expansionary stage, large foreign corporations are attracted to enter the market through investments.
 This scenario has a balancing effect: While the foreign direct investment will increase the capital account balance, it will also increase competition among local businesses, and ultimately make the products and services cheaper.
 The low prices will have a negative impact on the country’s current account.
 Hence the net effect is zero.